fanpu/website/_summaries/2024-07-23-constitutional-ai-harmlessness-from-ai-feedback.markdown

 #### 3. RL-CAI Failure Modes and Solutions

-They found that RL-CAI (Constitutional AI) could result in Goodharting behavior which causes them to respond in very boilerplate-y ways or be overly accusatory/harsh in its response.
+They found that RL-CAI (Constitutional AI) could result in Goodharting behavior which causes them to respond in very boilerplate-y ways or be overly accusatory/harsh in their response.

 They addressed this by:
-* Modifying the constitutional principles to encourage the model to prefer responses which are not overly-reactive
+* Modifying the constitutional principles to encourage the model to prefer responses that are not overly-reactive
 * Ensembling over different constitutions to improve the preference model
-* Preference labels: soft labels means taking the normalized log-probabilities of the model, and hard labels mean binary 0-1 labels.
+* Preference labels: soft labels mean taking the normalized log-probabilities of the model, and hard labels mean binary 0-1 labels.
 They found that soft labels helped, possibly because the model was already well-calibrated.
-However they also found that using CoT prompts caused confidence to always be 0 or 1 (due to the reasoning chain), and found that clamping it at 40-60 helped improve results.
+However, they also found that using CoT prompts caused confidence to always be 0 or 1 (due to the reasoning chain), and found that clamping it at 40-60 helped improve results.

 ### Most Glaring Deficiency

-The constitutions were relatively short and succint.
+The constitutions were relatively short and succinct.
 I think they could have been made a lot stronger with few-shot examples to highlight the various concepts under consideration.

 ### Conclusions for Future Work

 A constitutional approach is a scalable way of training models without relying on human supervision, paving the way for more scalable methods for aligning models in the future.
-The next obvious frontiers to extend this would be with helpfulness and instruction following fine-tuning.
+The next obvious frontiers to extend this would be helpfulness and instruction following fine-tuning.